pivotal/docs-tap/application-accelerator/creating-accelerators/composition.md

 verbose as new accelerators are added: some create a project different from the next but with similar aspects, which would require some form of copy-paste.

-To alleviate this concern, Application Accelerators support a feature named _Compsition_ that allows re-use of parts of an accelerator, named **Fragments**.
+To alleviate this concern, Application Accelerators support a feature named _Composition_ that allows re-use of parts of an accelerator, named **Fragments**.

 ## Introducing Fragments
 A **Fragment** looks exactly the same as an accelerator:

 * it is made of a set of files
 * contains an `accelerator.yaml` descriptor, with options declarations as well as a root Transform.